isomerpages/psd-psf/_explore-events/PST Convention: 15 July.md

 (SBF), where he leads the Advocacy and Planning Division.
 In this role, he drives SBF’s efforts to advance the interests of Singapore businesses by shaping policies both locally and internationally.&nbsp;</p>
-<p>Musa is instrumental in SBF’s efforts in advocating for policies that
+<p>Musa is responsible for SBF’s overall advocacy efforts by working closely
-support business transformation and international economic engagement.
+with businesses, trade associations, foreign chambers and government agencies.
-The organisation has launched initiatives to promote sustainability, digitalisation, and talent development among businesses.
-Additionally, SBF has facilitated international collaborations and partnerships to enhance the global competitiveness of Singaporean enterprises.&nbsp;</p>
+In addition to managing policy development, Musa oversees corporate planning for the Secretariat, international policy and engagement, as well as the ESG Co-ordination Office.&nbsp;</p>
 <p>Prior to joining SBF in November 2023, Musa spent over 17 years in the
-Singapore Public Service, holding various leadership positions in organisations such as the Monetary Authority of Singapore, Ministry of Finance, Ministry of Manpower, and Ministry of Trade and Industry.
-Notably, he served as Senior Director of the Futures, Strategy and Plans Division at the Ministry of Trade and Industry, where he drove strategic planning efforts for the Singapore economy and served as secretary to the Future Economy Council.&nbsp;</p>
+Singapore Public Service, holding various leadership positions in organisations such as the Monetary Authority of Singapore, Ministry of Finance and Ministry of Manpower.
+Notably, he served as Senior Director of the Futures, Strategy and Plans Division at the Ministry of Trade and Industry, where he drove strategic planning efforts for the Singapore economy and took on various roles including serving as secretary to the Future Economy Council, being a member of the National Wage Council from 2021 to 2023 and leading MTI’s efforts under the Forward Singapore exercise.</p>
 </td>
 </tr>
 <tr>